theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/LEGAL_AND_IP.md

 **TIER 3: Proprietary Trade Secret**
 The full 187‑line ADAM CODE™ source, calibrated trigger constants, implementation keys, and production deployment sequences remain sealed under 18 U.S.C. § 1836 and are **not** contained in this repository.

-## Corpus Placement

-The corpus table belongs in **Part IV as the authoritative statutory anchor**, because this is where the legal and evidentiary significance is explained and cross‑linked to the trademark chain and reduction‑to‑practice record.

 ## The 10‑Paper Evidentiary Corpus

 **Educational Context:** The following corpus represents the definitive statutory anchor for Layer 0–1 Silicon Sovereignty.
 These time‑stamped defensive publications establish the architectural, operational, and mathematical foundations of the Schröder Precedence™ under 35 U.S.C. § 102.